Nextant Aerospace: Nextant G90XT

-The $2.8 million Nextant G90XT is a remanufactured Beech King Air with its PT6A-135s replaced by single levers Czech GE H75s, a Garmin G1000 cockpit and a new cabin.
+The $2.8 million Nextant G90XT is a remanufactured Beech King Air with its PT6A-135s replaced by single lever Czech GE H75s, a Garmin G1000 cockpit and a new cabin.

-Improved metals and 3D aero compressor enable a direct climb over FL250 and 275 to 280 knots cruise, up to 17 knots faster than a C90GT, while having 10% better fuel burn, 10% longer overhaul and lower maintenance costs.
+Improved metals and 3D aero compressor enable a direct climb over FL250 and 275 to 280 knots cruise, up to 17 knots faster than a C90GT, while having 10% better fuel burn, 10% longer overhaul interval, and lower maintenance costs.

 It has a 1,000 nmi range at full fuel with a single pilot and three passengers, 100 nmi less for each additional passenger: below single-engine turboprops, like the Socata TBM and the Pilatus PC-12, but with a FL220 single engine altitude.

 The pre-production model max cruise is 263 knots while burning 616 lb/hr at FL240, ISA+2 °C and 9,000 lb, lowering to 317 lb/hr at a 199 knots long-range cruise.

 Nextant 604XT

-The Bombardier Challenger 604-based 604XT was launched in 2017 with a Rockwell Collins ProLine Fusion flightdeck up from a ProLine 4.
+The Bombardier Challenger 604–based 604XT was launched in 2017 with a Rockwell Collins ProLine Fusion flightdeck up from a ProLine 4.

 In October 2018, 100 flight test hours were logged, for certification and introduction planned for the fourth quarter.

 The second phase introduces a redesigned cabin and a wing extension boosting its range by up to 500nmi, for an 18- to 24-month certification timeframe.

 By November, Nextant had secured the US STC for the avionics upgrade, before an early December first delivery.

 Of the over 300 Challenger 604s, 25 installations were pre-sold.

 The redesigned cabin and aerodynamic enhancements to increase range by 500nmi (925 km) to over 4,500nmi will follow.

 As of October 29, 2019, Constant Aviation has delivered 23 Production 604XT's with the Nextant Next Gen Flight Deck.
 Constant Aviation expects to have completed 30 deliveries by the end of 2019 with significant backlog into 2020.
 Challenger 604 operators are seeing the advantage of improved low visibility operations and advanced features in the 604XT Flight Deck, such as integrated SXM Weather and the advanced Multiscan Weather Radar.

 Nextant management

 Nextant was founded in 2007 by aviation entrepreneur Kenneth C. “Kenn” Ricci, who serves as the company's chief executive officer.
 Ricci also is a principal of Directional Aviation Capital, a private investment firm which is solely focused on aviation investments.
-Ricci also serves as chairman of Flight Options, LLC, the second-largest private aviation company in the U.S.
+Ricci also serves as chairman of Flexjet, LLC, the second-largest private aviation company in the U.S.